 Take Eat This Is My Body

-Last night my son asked me to make bread rolls.
-It reminded me of my childhood, when I’d watch the wife of a man who looked after my horse, make bread.Several months before Mrs Fowler passed away I went to visit her.
-It had been nearly 30 years since I last saw her.
-I told her that I believed she was the one who had set the spark in me to start my own spiritual journey and she had given me the confidence to at least try making bread.
+Several months before Mrs Fowler passed away I went to visit her.
+It had been nearly 25 years since I last saw her.
+I wanted to tell her that I believed she was the one who had planted the seed in me to start my own spiritual journey.
+And she was the only person who had given me the confidence to at least 'try' making bread.

 The function of yeast is fascinating.
 You mix it into a cup of warm water and stir a little: within minutes it begins to breathe, to swell, to soften, and come to life.
 Little plant spores - that's what yeast is: cocooned in their package until you come along with warmth and water and remind it that it's alive.
 Mixed with the flour, it begins to feed on it as well, growing and swelling.
 And in time it has evolved.
 It has risen to great heights, cresting over the top of the bowl.